just-buildsystem/justbuild/doc/concepts/expressions.md

 ###### Binary conditional: `"if"`

 First the key `"cond"` is evaluated.
-If it evaluates to a value that is logically true, then the key `"then"` is evaluated and its value is the result of the evaluation.
+If it evaluates to a value that is logically true, then the key `"then"` (if present, otherwise `[]` is taken as default) is evaluated and its value is the result of the evaluation.
 Otherwise, the key `"else"` (if present, otherwise `[]` is taken as default) is evaluated and the obtained value is the result of the evaluation.

 ###### Sequential conditional: `"cond"`